University Town of Shenzhen

-University Town of Shenzhen (深圳大学城) is a tertiary education hub or university cluster, located near Xili Lake (西丽湖) in the Nanshan District, Shenzhen, Guangdong Province, China.
+University Town of Shenzhen (深圳大学城) is a tertiary education hub or university cluster, located near Xili Lake (西丽湖) in the Nanshan, Shenzhen, Guangdong Province, China.
 The 15,000-capacity University Town Stadium, which is used mostly for football, is located in the University Town of Shenzhen.

 Institutions

 There are six higher education institutions with of a total of 50,000 students located in the area: